mokapos/go-standard/README.md

 # go-standard
-A N-Tier architecture of go project to be used as a template for next development in go.
+A clean architecture of go project to be used as a template for next development in go.

+# Prerequisite
+1. Install golang
+2. Install dep from github.com/golang/dep

+# How to use this project to create a new project
+1. `go get -u github.com/mokapos/go-standard`
+2. `cd $GOPATH/src/github.com/mokapos/go-standard`
+3. `rm -rf .git`
+4. Use this project to init your new project to git.
+5. Delete this project folder in your local machine.
+6. DO NOT USE `git clone`, use `go get -u github.com/{your git account}/{your new project}` instead!
+7. `cd $GOPATH/src/github.com/{your git account}/{your new project}`
+8. Enjoy!

 ### References